 Eiman Azim uses a multidisciplinary approach to identify how neural circuits solve the challenges of motor control, taking advantage of genetic and viral tools, anatomical analysis, electrophysiological recording, imaging and detailed motor behavioral tests.
-By dissecting the molecular, anatomical and functional diversity of motor pathways one element at a time, Azim aims to pinpoint neural circuits and piece together the underpinnings of movement, especially skilled motions like reaching, grasping and object manipulation.

-Dexterous movements of the arms and hands are critical motor functions often affected by neurodegenerative disease and injury, and Azim's work seeks to lay the groundwork for better treatment and recovery of function.
+By dissecting the molecular, anatomical and functional diversity of motor pathways one element at a time, Azim aims to pinpoint neural circuits and piece together the underpinnings of movement, especially skilled motions like goal-directed reaching and grasping.
+Dexterous movements of the arm and hand are critical motor functions often affected by neurodegenerative disease and injury, and Azim's work seeks to lay the groundwork for better treatment and recovery of function.